GLOBAL MARKETS-World stocks rally as Treasury yields tumble

 A new set of U.S. sanctions to punish Russia for alleged interference in U.S. elections, cyber-hacking and other "malign" acts battered the ruble and Russian state bonds, but analysts said they will not have a significantly adverse impact.

-The ruble dropped as much as 2% RUB= but later rebounded 0.7%.
+The ruble dropped as much as 2% RUB= and last traded 1.05% lower.

 Turkey's lira wobbled as the country's central bank hinted that it will look to cut interest rates under a new governor after the last one was sacked after hiking rates last month.